deckameron/titanium-google-analytics/README.md

 If you have checked both and you are still experiencing errors, then you can try uninstalling your local Google Play library and re-installing it.

+## Google Play Services and Titanium Modules

+In the later half of 2015 or early 2016, Appcelerator developers decided to split the google play services jar into a `base` jar file and a jar file that includes the methods necessary for any particular module.
+In this module, we have `google-play-services-base.jar` and `google-play-services-analytics.jar`.
+This process was implemented because including all of google play services created an application that included too many method definitions; it was simply too big.

+This module currently relies on [Google Play Services API version 25 (7571000)](https://dl-ssl.google.com/android/repository/google_play_services_7571000_r25.zip).
+If you encounter an error that states the base jar does not match that of another module, then you must copy the `google-play-services-base.jar` from this module to all of the other modules that your app uses.
+At the time of writing, this module's base jar file might be newer than other modules as a requirement by the google analytics sdk.

 ## Usage

 To access this module from JavaScript, you need to do the following: